sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

         width="800px"/>
 </p>

-From the home page, navigate to the installation folder, open Installation_Packages.ipynb and run all of the cells in install the packages.
+From the home page, navigate to the installation folder, open Installation_Packages_LAN.ipynb and run all of the cells in install the packages.
 This should install QICK, Serpent, and Pyro4 to your python environment, which should be sufficient to run a Pyro server and remotely connect to your RFSoC4x2

-### Run the Pyro server to remotely connect to QICK and the RFSoC4x2
+## 3e.
+Run the Pyro server to remotely connect

 With all of the packages installed, you can now run your Pyro server to connect to an instance of QICK.
 This is accomplished by running two jupyter notebooks.

 - First we run `run_server/name_server.ipynb` which starts a Pyro server.
-In this notebook, you need to change the IP address to the IP address to the board.
+In this notebook, you need to change the IP address to the IP address of the board.
 <p align="center">
     <img src="./../_staticname_server.jpg"
         alt="Name Server"